-My six-year-old has always been fascinated by how things work, so I knew I had to try out this cardboard automaton with him.
+My son has always been fascinated by how things work, so I knew I had to try out this cardboard automaton with him.
 I love that it's a fun way for him to play with simple machines; and it also creates a really cool art piece!

 How We Did It

 The first step is to cut the top off the box.
 Since I had this extra piece of cardboard from the top of the box, I decided that was the easiest way to create the cams (the spinning circle pieces).

 I traced around a drinking glass, and then cut out 4 cardboard circles.
 Then I glued two of the circles together to create a thicker cam -- this helps make the connection between the two cams work better.
 You could use tape, school glue, or hot glue for this.